Scale Economies and Aggregate Productivity: Conclusion

 \section{Conclusion}

 This paper investigates the relationship between firm-level scale economies and aggregate productivity.
 We find evidence that returns to scale and fixed costs, which both determine scale economies, have increased since 1998 in the UK.
 To explore this relationship, we develop a theoretical framework linking firm-level fixed costs and returns to scale to aggregate productivity.
-We demonstrate that scale economies can stem from either fixed costs or returns to scale in variable inputs, each with distinct implications for aggregate productivity due to their effects on firm selection and resource allocation.
+We demonstrate that scale economies stemming from either fixed costs or returns to scale in variable inputs each have distinct implications for aggregate productivity due to their effects on firm selection and resource allocation.

 Our model simulations reveal that while changing returns to scale offer a more plausible explanation for rising scale economies than rising fixed costs, these changes should have significantly boosted aggregate productivity.
 This predicted growth is not reflected in the data.
-We resolve this discrepancy by highlighting evidence of increased markups within the UK over the same period, a factor that counteracts the productivity-enhancing effects of scale economies.
+We resolve this discrepancy by highlighting evidence of increased markups within the UK over the same period, a factor that counteracts the productivity-enhancing effects of returns to scale.
+We show that if markups have the potential to rise endogenously as the number of firms fall, then it can offset the productivity gain from returns to scale.

 In conclusion, our findings suggest that the combined effects of higher scale economies and increased market power help explain the stagnation of productivity growth seen during this period.